StanForever/awesome-websites/README.md

 ## # :
 * [http://50waystogetajob.com](http://50waystogetajob.com/) : Steps to help you move forward in getting that next job.
 * [https://www.7cups.com](https://www.7cups.com/) : 7 Cups is a website which provides online emotional heath support service to people experiencing emotional distress by connecting them with trained listeners.
 The listener, trained in active listening, interacts with the person seeking help via an anonymous and confidential chat.
+* [https://www.16personalities.com](https://www.16personalities.com/) : Take this Personality Test and get a “freakishly accurate” description of who you are and why you do things the way you do.

 ## A :
 * [https://www.awwwards.com](https://www.awwwards.com/) : The awards that recognize the talent and effort of the best web designers, developers and agencies in the world.